Petrak Family Chiropractic Center

 What Is Sciatica?

 Sciatica is a condition that causes pain in the sciatic nerve, which runs from the lower back, branching at the buttocks and all the way down each leg.
-Typically, sciatica will only affect one side of the body, the pain shooting through the back of the thigh and throughout the leg.
+Typically, sciatica will only affect one side of the body with the pain shooting through the back of the thigh and throughout the leg.
 Occasionally, it can also affect the feet or even the toes.
 Although it’s sometimes described as a disorder, sciatica is actually more of a symptom of other disorders.
-The severity really depends on the person — in some cases the pain is constant and completely debilitating, but in others the pain could be occasional and annoying at worse.
-Even if the pain isn’t all that bad now, if left untreated, it has large potential to become much worse.
+The severity really depends on the person.
+In some cases, the pain is constant and completely debilitating but in others, the pain could be occasional and annoying at worst.
+Even if the pain isn’t all that bad now, if left untreated, it has significant potential to become much worse.

 Chiropractic care is the safest, non-invasive and drug-free way to treat sciatica.
 But in order to understand the connection between sciatica and chiropractic, we first have to understand what causes the condition.